gregsaun/prusa_i3_bear_upgrade/README.md

 ## Compatibility

-:bulb: You do not need to upgrade the Bear frame if you come from Full Bear Upgrade 2.0 MK2S or MK2.5 frame to use the new Y axis.
-It is compatible with Full Bear MK2S and MK2.5 frames thanks to a special belt holder available in the [optional parts](optional_parts/y_belt_holder_for_bear2.0_mk2s_mk2.5_mk2.5s).
+This Bear Upgrade 2.1 is compatible with Full Bear Upgrade 2.0 __MK3__ frame.
+If you do not know which frame you have please check [our FAQ here](https://guides.bear-lab.com/Wiki/Bear_FAQ#Section_Which_Full_Bear_frame_do_I_have).

-:bulb: You do not need to upgrade the Bear frame if you come from Full Bear Upgrade 2.0 MK3 frame.
+:bulb: If you have a Full Bear Upgrade 2.0 MK2S or MK2.5 frame you can find compatible parts here: [optional_parts/bear_2.0_upgrade_mk2-2s-2.5-2.5s](optional_parts/bear_2.0_upgrade_mk2-2s-2.5-2.5s).

-:warning: The new Y axis is not compatible with any of the existing Prusa Y axis or Bear 2.0 Y axis parts.
-You have to update all Bear 2.1 Y axis parts.
+:warning: The new Y and Z axis are not compatible with any of the existing Prusa or Bear 2.0 parts.
+You have to update all parts from Bear 2.1.